Internet-Draft | SPICE SD-CWT | June 2025 |

 When sent from the Holder to the Verifier, the unprotected header will contain none, some, or all of these Claims.

-Finally, the SD-CWT used for presentation to a Verifier is included in a key binding token, as discsused in the next section.¶
+Finally, the SD-CWT used for presentation to a Verifier is included in a key binding token, as discussed in the next section.¶

 Regardless if it discloses any claims, the Holder sends the Verifier a unique Holder key binding (SD-KBT) Section 8.1 for every presentation of an SD-CWT to a different Verifier.¶